 Additional interests include postal and delivery economics, and policies affecting governance in large, publicly traded corporations.

-“Climate-Adaptive Planning for the Long-Term Resilience of Transportation Fuel Supply Chain,” Transportation Research Part E, (in press), joint with A. Beheshtian and K. P. Donaghy and O.H.
+Beheshtian, A., K. P. Donaghy, R.R.
+Geddes, and O.H.
 Gao.
+2018.
+“Climate-Adaptive Planning for the Long-Term Resilience of Transportation Fuel Supply Chain,” Transportation Research Part E: Logistics and Transportation Review.

-My research focuses primarily on public policies to improve the funding, financing, operation, maintanance of both civil and social infrastructure.
-I also study technology adoption in infrastructure.
-I focus on the transportation, water and energy sectors.
-Topics include innovative financing approaches such as public-private partnerships (PPPs), as well as emerging funding approaches such as road-usage charges.
+My research focuses on public policies to improve the funding, financing, regulation, operation, and maintanance of civil and social infrastructure.
+I have studied policies surrounding electricity, postal services, and transportation public-private partnerships.
+My research has addressed innovative financing approaches such as public-private partne rships (PPPs), as well as emerging policies such as real-time network-wide road charges.

-My current public engagement efforts are undertaken through my position as Director of the Cornell Program in Infrastructure Policy, or CPIP.
-CPIP public engagement activities include hosting events related to current infrastructure policy topics, facilitating interactions between the 40-member CPIP Advisory Board and Cornell students, and hosting CPIP executives-in-residence on campus.
+My current public engagement work is undertaken through my position as Founding Director of the Cornell Program in Infrastructure Policy, or CPIP.
+CPIP public-engagement activities include hosting events related to current infrastructure policy topics, facilitating interactions between the 40-plus member CPIP Advisory Board, Cornell students, and Cornell faculty, as well as hosting CPIP executives-in-residence on campus.

 My teaching philosophy is designed to meet the needs of Cornell students at both the undergraduate and graduate levels.
 It includes the following three components: (i) careful preparation of and background reading on all material presented in class; (ii) making the material relevant by including current events, real-world examples, guest speakers, and interactions with industry practitioners; and (iii) facilitation of personal interactions with students and a focus on individualized attention.
-It also includes advising students on both class and career matters, and to putting them in touch with industry professionals.
+It also includes advising students on both class and career matters, as well as putting them in touch with senior industry professionals.

 PAM 2000: Intermediate Microeconomics